Immodvisor-lab/JiraToConfluenceReleaseNote/README.md

     python run.py
 ```

+## Known problems
+The caracters < or > or & if present in HTML, will raise Error

 ## License

 This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.